James-1337/Data-Structures-and-Algorithms/README.md

-Gradle and IntelliJ environment provided in every Homework folder.
+Gradle and IntelliJ environment provided in every folder.

-Main code can be found under Homework/src/main/kotlin
+Main code can be found under "Topic"/src/main/kotlin

-Test cases can be found under Homework/src/test/kotlin
+Test cases can be found under Topic"/src/test/kotlin